pycon-mentored-sprints/community-handbook/docs/index.md

   </figcaption>
 </figure>

-!!! check "Kudos"
+!!! info "Kudos"

     Loads of community growth inspiration have come from the [Turing Way project](https://the-turing-way.netlify.app/).